Skip to main content

 6. Obtaining a graduate degree from UC San Diego.

 Graduate students who are not in good standing for any reason are subject to probation and/or disqualification from further graduate study.
-Academic disqualification is determined by the Dean of the Division of Graduate Education and Postdoctoral Affairs in consultation with the student’s graduate program, and normally relates to: unsatisfactory academic performance, e.g., failure to maintain a grade point average of 3.0 or better; failure to meet criteria of performance; failure to advance to candidacy or complete the degree within established time limits; accumulation of more than eight units of F or U grades; or failure to comply with conditions set at the time of admission to a graduate degree program.
+Academic disqualification is determined by the dean of the Division of Graduate Education and Postdoctoral Affairs in consultation with the student’s graduate program, and normally relates to: unsatisfactory academic performance, e.g., failure to maintain a grade point average of 3.0 or better; failure to meet criteria of performance; failure to advance to candidacy or complete the degree within established time limits; accumulation of more than eight units of F or U grades; or failure to comply with conditions set at the time of admission to a graduate degree program.

 Graduate programs are responsible for monitoring their students’ overall progress toward degree.
 Programs should inform students about the expectations for satisfactory progress through published program descriptions and by written evaluations.